joseconti/woo-redsys-gateway-light/readme.txt

 * Works with SNI certificates like Let's Encrypt, EX: SiteGround, HostFusion, etc
 * Gateway language selection from settings.
 * Checkout logo customization.
-* Iupay Gateway is included with its own setting page.
 * Added checkout logo customization.

 As this is WooCommerce official extension, always will be compatible with the latest WooCommerce version.